clarenceluo78/Mindy/README.md

 create a win-win situation for users who create the map and the readers who try to understand the map, enhancing the quality and efficiency of the work.

-New to Mind maps?
-They are useful, aesthetic and cool!
-Read more about these special diagrams in [the Wikipedia article](https://en.wikipedia.org/wiki/Mind_map).
 ## :paperclip: Table of Contents
 - :rocket: [Features](#rocket-features)
 - :hammer: [Install](#hammer-install)